The Barber of Seville (play): Act 4

-The operas
+Operas

 Beaumarchais's play has been adapted into several operas, most of them forgotten today.
 Giovanni Paisiello's The Barber of Seville, dramma giocoso in four acts first performed in 1782, is probably the earliest opera adaptation still occasionally heard in the repertoire.
-The most famous opera adaptation is Gioachino Rossini's The Barber of Seville, Commedia in two acts premiered in 1816.
-Its popularity even overshadows Beaumarchais' original play.
+The most famous opera adaptation is Gioachino Rossini's The Barber of Seville, commedia in two acts premiered in 1816.
+Despite the opera’s disastrous premiere its popularity even overshadows Beaumarchais' original play.
 Other lesser-known adaptions include those by Nicolas Isouard in 1796, Alexander Reinagle, Samuel Arnold in 1794, and Francesco Morlacchi in 1816.

-The character of Figaro
+Character of Figaro

-Figaro is inspired by the Commedia dell'arte character of Brighella, and like his predecessor he is a clever liar; moral and yet unscrupulous; good humored, helpful and brave, though somewhat embittered and cynical.
+Figaro is inspired by the commedia dell'arte character of Brighella, and like his predecessor he is a clever liar; moral and yet unscrupulous; good humored, helpful and brave, though somewhat embittered and cynical.
 As he says in The Barber of Seville: "I must force myself to laugh at everything lest I be obliged to weep."
 Though he is normally calm, collected and intelligent, he can be irrational when angered.

-The name 'Figaro' was invented by Beaumarchais for this character, and it has been theorized by Frédéric Grendel that it is made from a phonetic transcription of the words "fils Caron" (Caron having been the given surname of the playwright.)
+The name "Figaro" was invented by Beaumarchais for this character, and it has been theorized by Frédéric Grendel that it is made from a phonetic transcription of the words "fils Caron" (Caron having been the given surname of the playwright).

 The role was created in The Barber of Seville by Beaumarchais's friend Préville.
 When The Marriage of Figaro went into production almost a decade later, however, he felt himself too old to repeat the part and turned it over to fellow actor Jean Dazincourt.